songweizhi/metaPacBio/README.md

-Some scripts used for PacBio sequencing data processing
+## Some scripts for PacBio metagenomic data processing

 Publication